wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    We don't need the load balancer and its firewall to filter traffic.

-   We will grow by snapshoting (transfer to another region) and create and attach a disk with EC2 migrate for more capacity and features.
+   We will grow by snapshoting (transfer to another region) and <a target="_blank" href="https://lightsail.aws.amazon.com/ls/docs/en/articles/create-and-attach-additional-block-storage-disks-linux-unix">create and attach an EBS disk volume</a> with EC2 migrate for more capacity and features.

 1. Click on your instance name ("ywam-1-Ubuntu18-512MB-Virginia-1").